damikun/trouble-training/Doc/Identity.md

 #### Security reasons

-In recent years it has been common to implement OpenID Connect for SPAs in Javascript (React, Angular, Vue...) and this is no longer recommended:
+In recent years, it was common to implement OpenID Connect for SPAs in Javascript (React, Angular, Vue...), and this is no longer recommended:
 - Using access tokens in the browser has more security risks than using secure cookies.
-- An SPA is a public client and it cannot hold a secret because, such a secret would be part of the JavaScript and can be accessible to anyone inspecting the source code.
+- A SPA is a public client and cannot keep a secret, as such a secret would be part of the JavaScript and could be accessible to anyone inspecting the source code.
-- Recent browser changes in preventig tracking may result in dropping `third party cookies`
+- Recent browser changes to prevent tracking may result in 'third-party cookies' being dropped.
-- It is not possible to store something in the browser safely over a long time because it can be stole by various attacks.
+- It is not possible to store something securely in the browser for a long period of time, as it can be stolen by various attacks.

-Due to the mentioned issues outlined above, the best security recommendation for an SPA is to **avoid keeping tokens in the browser** and creates lightweight backend to help with this process called Backend for Frontend pattern (BFF).
+Due to the above issues, the best security recommendation for SPA is to **avoid storing tokens in the browser** and create a lightweight backend to help with this process, called Backend for Frontend pattern (BFF).

-By this you can keep using `acces_tokens` to authorize access to all your APIs but keep clients for example depending on type (browser, mobile) to use cookies or tokens how they needs from security reasons.
+This way, you can still use `acces_tokens` to authorize access to all your APIs, but clients can use cookies or tokens, for example, depending on the type (browser, mobile device), as required for security reasons.

 BFF can be:
-- `stateful` - keeps tokens in a storage and use session to manage that.
+- `statefull` - stores tokens in memory and uses a session to manage them.
-- `stateless` - stores the tokens in encrypted HTTP-only, same-site cookies
+- `stateless` - stores the tokens in encrypted HTTP-only, same-page cookies.

 #### Architectural reasons

-When you desin your application you have various options how to acces APIs from clients (Web/Mobile/External).
+When you design your application, you have several options on how to access APIs from clients (web/mobile/external).

-1) A single API gateway providing a single API for all clients
+1) A single API gateway that provides a single API for all clients
-2) A single API gateway provides an API for each kind of client
+2) A single API gateway that provides an API for each type of client
-3) A per-client API gateway providing each client with an API. **This is the BFF pattern**
+3) A per-client API gateway that provides an API to each client.

-##### BFF vs API gatway
+##### BFF vs API gateway

-While an `API Gateway` **is a single entri point** into to the system for all clients, a `BFF` is only responsible for a **single type of client**.
+While an `API Gateway` **is a single entry point** into to the system for all clients, a `BFF` is only responsible for a **single type of client**.

 ![Backend for frontend vs API gateway](./Assets/BFF_vs_api_gateway.png "Backend for frontend vs API gateway")

 #### BBF cookies termination and token isolation

-So as was mentiond in text the most important is:
+As mentioned in the text, the most important thing:
-- Avoid keeping tokens in the browser. (“No tokens in the browser” Policy)
+- Avoid storing tokens in the browser. (**No tokens in the browser** policy).
-- Storing tokens on the server-side and using encrypted/signed HTTP-only cookies
+- Store tokens on the server side and use encrypted/signed HTTP-only cookies.
 </br>

 Recommended BFF pattern to secure SPA frontends: